banisterious/obsidian-sonigraph/docs/planning/features/sonic-graph-audio-enhancement-implementation-plan.md

 ### Phase 4: Enhanced Content-Aware Mapping (Weeks 9-12) - RENUMBERED
 **Goal**: Sophisticated mapping based on content analysis and relationships

+**Implementation Note**: Some instruments referenced in the original design (choir, vocalPad, padSynth, viola, marimba) are not currently available in the system.
+These have been substituted with existing instruments for now, with a plan to add them to the system in a future update.

 #### Phase 4.1: Advanced File Type Mapping
 - **Objective**: Nuanced instrument selection based on file characteristics